AmadeusW/amadeusw.github.io/_posts/2016-04-24-universal-app-animated-navigation.md

 ===

 To add an animated transition to your page, just pass in a type of the transition to `Page.Transitions`.
-WPF invokes the animation behind the scenes when you're navigating to and from the page.
+UWP invokes the animation behind the scenes when you're navigating to and from the page.

 ```xml
 <!-- <Page -->